Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

    <details>
    <summary>Can the model be changed dynamically?</summary>

-while a pipeline is running, the model details cannot change.
-To change the model's details, stop the running pipeline, and then update the JSON file.
-Re-start the pipeline.
+while a pipeline is running, the model parameters cannot be modified.
+To change the model's parameters, stop the running pipeline, and then update the JSON file and then re-start the pipeline.

 .. raw:: html